Page Top

 ■Overseas

-Does the new test certificate expire at some point?
+Does the JLPT certificate expire at some point?

 I have lost my Score Report/Certificate of Proficiency.